gedex/gedex.github.com/credits/index.md

 This site is powered by Jekyll and Github pages and available on [my repo][1].
 Layout was bootstrapped with [HTML5 boilerplate][2].

-Previously this domain ran a blog powered by Wordpress and migrated using Ben Balter's plugin.
+Previously this domain ran a blog powered by WordPress and migrated using Ben Balter's plugin.

 ## Header and Footer style